TNRIS/kiosk/README.md

     - Create a bootable USB stick with  [Windows](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0), [Mac](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0), or [Linux](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0).
     - [Install Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0)

-2. Install Chromium browser, if it's not already installed using either apt or [snap](https://tutorials.ubuntu.com/tutorial/basic-snap-usage#0) package manager - Linux.
+1. Install Chromium browser, if it's not already installed using either apt or [snap](https://tutorials.ubuntu.com/tutorial/basic-snap-usage#0) package manager - Linux.
     - The newer snap way: `sudo snap install chromium`
     - The apt way: `sudo apt install chromium-browser`

 **Note:** The method you choose to install chromium on Linux will determine the command/path you use in the scripts.
 Using the apt way = `chromium-browser` calls the browser; the snap way = `chromium` to call the browser.
 The scripts in this repo used the snap method - `/snap/bin/chromium`.

-3. Sign into a Google account so you are able to install extensions to Chromium from the Chrome Store.
+1. Install [XScreenSaver](https://www.jwz.org/xscreensaver/) from the terminal:

+  `sudo apt install xscreensaver xscreensaver-demo`

+  visit the FAQ at the XScreenSaver website to follow [the directions](https://www.jwz.org/xscreensaver/faq.html#slideshow) to set it up to use a directory of images.

-4. *Needs updating for new [XScreenSaver method](https://www.jwz.org/xscreensaver/)* ~~Install the [Photo Screen Saver](https://chrome.google.com/webstore/detail/photo-screen-saver/kohpcmlfdjfdggcjmjhhbcbankgmppgc) Chromium/Chrome extension from the Chrome Store.~~
+  ~~Install the [Photo Screen Saver](https://chrome.google.com/webstore/detail/photo-screen-saver/kohpcmlfdjfdggcjmjhhbcbankgmppgc) Chromium/Chrome extension from the Chrome Store.~~
     - ~~In the extension setup, provide a Google Drive/Photos location of photos for the extension to use.~~
     - ~~Set the screen saver to start when idle for 13 minutes; also test transitions and animations in the settings if you desire.
 Set any other settings you need.~~

-5. Copy the system scripts `sleep.sh`, `start-kiosk.sh`, and `clear-chromium-crash.sh` into the `/home` directory on the kiosk machine.
+1. Copy the system scripts `sleep.sh`, `start-kiosk.sh`, and `clear-chromium-crash.sh` into the `/home` directory on the kiosk machine.

-6. Open terminal, run `sudo crontab -e`, specify which text editor you want to use (nano), paste the command that is in the `kiosk-crontab.bak` file (only the line that isn't commented out) into the crontab.
+1. Open terminal, run `sudo crontab -e`, specify which text editor you want to use (nano), paste the command that is in the `kiosk-crontab.bak` file (only the line that isn't commented out) into the crontab.
     * Or, you can source directly from the backup file into the cron table:`sudo crontab < /path/to/kiosk-crontab.bak`

-7. Open Ubuntu's Startup Applications Preferences (search Ubuntu dash using keyword 'startup').
+1. Open Ubuntu's Startup Applications Preferences (search Ubuntu dash using keyword 'startup').
     - Create startup app for start-kiosk.sh bash script
       - choose 'Add'
       - type in Name = 'start-kiosk' or similar